 - Alcoholic drinks: £4.50–£30

 It’ll cost a minimum of £31 to add advanced seat selection and a checked bag roundtrip, which means for the flight above, extra fees account for nearly 30% of the total cost.

-Frankfurt-based Condor began life as a subsidiary of legacy airline Lufthansa but is now owned by England’s Thomas Cook Group.
-Condor’s current 41-aircraft fleet consists of a mix of Boeing 757 and 767s and Airbus 320 and 321s running charter and scheduled flights to 90 destinations from 7 base airports throughout Germany.
+Frankfurt-based Condor runs charter and scheduled flights to 90 destinations from 7 base airports throughout Germany on its 41-aircraft fleet of Boeing 757 and 767s and Airbus 320 and 321s.
 While Condor only maintains code-share agreements with Air Namibia, it has a ton of international interline agreements with carriers like Alaska Airlines, Austrian, Copa Airlines, JetBlue, Lufthansa, Swiss, Volaris, and WestJet, which significantly extends its reach overseas.

 Hand luggage allowance is 8 kg (17.6 lb) in one carry-on bag plus one personal item) Checked baggage reserved online starts at €24.99 (quoted at $30) and skyrockets to €75 (quoted at $85) at the airport ticket counter.
 Other fees like advanced seat selection (including XL seats) are based on a confusing zone system and vary greatly by route and fare class.

 Inflight entertainment comes in the form of drop-down screens on short- and medium-haul flights while long-haul economy passengers get a seatback screen and the option to purchase headsets and upgrade to a premium package for an extra charge.
 Snacks and hot meals can be booked ahead of time online or purchased on board, depending on your zone, and long-haul economy passengers get a free warm meal and a hot or cold snack plus free soft drinks.